EN2E2/EN3E2 English Literature and Feminisms, 1790-1899

 ASSESSMENT:

-Those taking the module in their intermediate year (level 5) will write 2x 3,500 word essays, one engaged with material of term 1 and the other engaged with material from term 2 from two lists of supplied questions.
-Those taking the module in their final year (level 6) will write 2x 4,500 word essays on questions they will devise themselves in consultation with me.
+Those taking the module in their final year (level 6) will write a 4,500 word essay on a question they will devise themselves in consultation with me and a closed 2 hour examination paper in the summer term.
 Please ensure that you preserve an email trail proving that I have approved the wording of your self-devised question.
+Examination preparation sessions will be held in the first two weeks of the summer term.

 Critical sources

 Below is a sample of useful critical texts that speak to significant aspects of the module (all available in e-source via the Library).
-As you develop your essays you should consult me for other recommendations of critical sources tailored to your particular project.
+As you develop your essays you should consult me for other recommendations of additional critical sources tailored to your particular project.

 Anita Levy, Other Women: The Writing of Class, Race, and Gender, 1832-1898.
 Princeton: Princeton University Press, 2014